Ewch i’r prif gynnwys

 10 December 2015

 Our latest exhibition was launched at the opening of the Livres d’Artistes: The Artist’s Book in Theory and Practice conference.
-It showcases the generous donation of artists’ books from Ron King and the Circle Press, gifted to Special Collections and Archives … Continue reading
+It showcases the generous donation of artists’ books from Ron King and the Circle Press, gifted to Special Collections and Archives in 2014.
+Sample images from the exhibition are featured below, with captions taken from an interview …

 Exhibition: Scandal and Sociability: New perspectives on the Burney family